wdas/reposado/docs/URL_rewrites.md

 	  rewrite ^/index(.*)\.sucatalog$ /content/catalogs/others/index-10.12-10.11-10.10-10.9-mountainlion-lion-snowleopard-leopard.merged-1$1.sucatalog last;
 	}

+### 10.13.x - High Sierra

+	if ( $http_user_agent ~ "Darwin/17" ){
+	  rewrite ^/index(.*)\.sucatalog$ /content/catalogs/others/index-10.13-10.12-10.11-10.10-10.9-mountainlion-lion-snowleopard-leopard.merged-1$1.sucatalog last;
+	}

 Again, consult Nginx documentation for further information about URL rewriting.

 ## Testing

-The current version of Reposado can help you test your URL rewrites.
+Reposado can help you test your URL rewrites.
 When catalogs are written out to disk, a key named "_CatalogName" is added to the catalog with the base filename of the catalog.
 This allows you to verify that the catalog being returned is the one you expect.

 For example, I want to test that I'm getting the Lion catalog: